 After lunch, we explore the ancient site of Myra, then continue on to Antalya, founded by Attalus II, King of Pergamum, as a port city in the 2nd century BC.
 We will stay in the heart of this vibrant city for two nights.
 We’ll have a buffet dinner at our hotel, then our guide will take us on an Antalya by Night tour.

 Further along, the ancient Pamphylian city of Aspendos is noted for its Roman and Byzantine ruins, and in particular a well-preserved Roman theater.
 A wide range of coinage from the 5th century BC onward attests to the city’s wealth, which was based on trade in salt, oil, and wool.
-Aspendos was occupied by Alexander the Great in 333 BC and later passed from Pergamene to Roman rule in 133 BC.
+Aspendos was occupied by Alexander the Great in 333 BC and fell under Roman rule in 133 BC.

-In the afternoon we’ll leave some time to swim or enjoy our hotel’s spa, then we’ll have dinner together at one of Antalya’s famous restaurants tonight.
+In the afternoon we’ll leave some time to swim or enjoy our hotel’s spa, then meet up for dinner.

 After breakfast, we drive north for about four hours over the impressive Taurus Mountains to Konya, home of the Whirling Dervishes.
 The Sufi Mevlana Celaleddin Rumi, founder of this unique Islamic group and a great Turkish poet and mystic, is buried here and consequently, Konya has become a holy place of pilgrimage.